ez-engines/ez-settings/README.md

     key :not_validate, required: false, presence: false
     key :not_for_ui,   required: false, ui:       false end
+  # Group could have:
+  # :on_change - closure to call after the group is changed
   # Keys could have:
   # :type (string by default), now ez-settings supports only: string, boolean, integer and select
   # :default value (as callable objects)